Jack Trice Stadium Information

 Two years later, on February 6, 2014, Iowa State Athletics gained approval from the Iowa Board of Regents for the construction of the south end-zone final phase.
 It was this expansion that brought the stadium’s capacity from 54,800 to 61,500.
 The addition included enclosing the south end zone by adding an upper deck and connected the east side concourse to the west side concourse.
 Originally, the south end-zone project was scheduled to be completed at the same time as the east concourse renovation in 2015; however, funding was not secured for the south end-zone expansion, so the two projects were completed separately.

 More upgrade plans are underway to renovate the Jacobsen Building, demolish the Olsen Building and expand/renovate the Bergstrom Football Complex.
-The plans include a multi-story building situated between the Jacobsen Building and the Bergstrom Football Complex, including a new football locker room, academic center, dining center, and Olympic sports locker rooms
+The plans include a multi-story building situated between the Jacobsen Building and the Bergstrom Football Complex, including a new football locker room, academic center, dining center, and Olympic sports locker rooms.

 For further information on Jack Trice Stadium please read the following pages: